-Our Upstream portfolio is anchored by key assets, including oil and gas in Kazakhstan, LNG in Australia, shale and tight oil in the U.S. onshore, deepwater assets in the U.S. Gulf of Mexico, and natural gas in the eastern Mediterranean.
+Our Upstream portfolio is anchored by key assets, including oil and gas in Kazakhstan, LNG in Australia, shale and tight oil in the U.S. onshore, deepwater assets in the U.S. Gulf of Mexico, and natural gas in the Eastern Mediterranean.
 These assets are supplemented by other competitive assets globally.

-We believe that the most appropriate approach for measuring the emissions performance of an Upstream asset is GHG intensity by commodity on an equity basis-the same method we use to report production.
+We believe that the most appropriate approach for measuring the emissions performance of an Upstream asset is GHG intensity by commodity on an equity basis-the same method we use to report production-which covers all emissions from both company-operated and nonoperated joint ventures.
 This is aligned with the intent to provide useful GHG information to help stakeholders make decisions.
-Based on a comparison of the IEA's WEO 2018 data, we estimate that more than 75 percent of our production of both oil and gas is below the global average carbon intensity for each commodity.
+Based on a comparison of the IEA's World Energy Outlook 2018 data, we estimate that more than 75 percent of our production of both oil and gas is below the global average carbon intensity for each commodity.
+Having made progress on our initial objectives, we set new, more ambitious Upstream carbon intensity-reduction targets, timed with the Paris Agreement's second stocktake in 2028, that are expected to deliver a 35 percent reduction from our 2016 baseline.